puppetlabs/puppetlabs-tomcat/README.md

 ##### `attributes_to_remove`

-Specifies any attributes to remove from the Environment.
+Specifies an array of attributes to remove from the element.

-Should be a hash of the format 'attribute' => 'value'.
+Valid options: an array of strings.

-Optional
+Default value: `[]`.

 #### tomcat::config::context::resource
 Specifies Resource elements in `${catalina_base}/conf/context.xml`

 ##### `ensure`

-specifies whether you are trying to add or remove the Resource element.
+Specifies whether you are trying to add or remove the Resource element.

-Valid options: `true`, `false`, 'present', 'absent'.
+Valid options: 'present', 'absent'.

 Defaults value: 'present'